mattj2025/chess/README.md

-Chess with several different variants and Local Multiplayer
+Chess with several different variants and local multiplayer.
+To play, simply download all the files and run Main.java :)